-TRE undertakes detailed stress and scenario testing on an annual and ad-hoc basis with the results presented at the Risk & Audit Committee and at the Board and as part of its ORSA process.
+TRE undertakes detailed stress and scenario testing on an annual and ad-hoc basis with the results presented at the Risk & Compliance Committee and at the Board and as part of its ORSA process.

 As part of the ORSA process, the current and projected solvency position over the business planning period are calculated following adverse stresses at different return periods for the material underwriting risks (each risk's stress is considered individually) in addition to multiple losses arising from non-correlating events (for example market risks and underwriting risks or a series of underwriting events).
-Consideration is also given to a material deterioration in TRE's reserves, including adverse development in claims ratios and IBNR.
-The analysis undertaken indicates TRE is strongly capitalised and it would require an extreme event to breach its SCR.
+Consideration is also given to a material deterioration in TRE's reserves, including adverse development in both claims ratios and IBNR.
+The results of this analysis showed that in 2022, the most material impact on the SCR continues to arise from the reserve deterioration event.
+The analysis undertaken indicates TRE is strongly capitalised and it would take an extreme event to breach the SCR.
 TRE's underwriting risk profile is therefore resilient to severe shocks and events and is within the Board approved risk appetite.
+Sensitivity analysis is provided in further detail in section C7.